grafana/grafana/docs/sources/enterprise/saml.md

 > Only available in Grafana v7.0+

-With `allowed_organizations` option you can specify a list of organizations user must have a membership of to be able to log in into Grafana.
+With the `allowed_organizations` option you can specify a list of organizations where the user must be a member of at least one of them to be able to log in to Grafana.

 ## Example SAML configuration